Bile bear: China

-World Animal Protection conducted a study in 1999 and 2000, and estimated that 247 bear bile farms in China were holding 7,002 bears, though the Chinese government called the figures "pure speculation."
+World Animal Protection conducted a study in 1999 and 2000, and estimated that 247 bear bile farms in China were holding 7,002 bears, though the Chinese government called the figures "pure speculation".
 The Chinese consider bear farms a way to reduce the demand on the wild bear population.
 Officially, 7,600 captive bears are farmed in China.
 According to Chinese officials, 10,000 wild bears would need to be killed each year to produce as much bile.
 The government sees farming as a reasonable answer to the loss of wild bears from poaching.
 However, the government's agreement to allow the rescue of 500 bears may represent a softening of this stance.

 China has been found to be the main source of bear bile products on sale throughout South-East Asia; this international trade in their parts and derivatives is strictly prohibited by the Convention on International Trade in Endangered Species of Wild Fauna and Flora.

 In 2010, there were approximately 97 establishments in China keeping bile bears.
 This was a decrease from the mid-1990s, where Xinhua reported of 480 bear farms in the country.

 In 2013, estimates of bears kept in cages in China for bile production range from 9,000 to 20,000 bears on nearly 100 domestic bear farms.
 One company (Fujian Guizhen Tang Pharmaceutical Co.
 Ltd) alone has more than 400 black bears to supply bile using the free drip method.
 The bile is harvested twice a day to collect a total of approximately 130 ml from each bear per day.

 Before the existence of bear farms (i.e. pre-1980) the demand for bear bile in China was about 500 kilos annually.
 In 2008, the demand had risen to about 4,000 kilos annually.

 South Korea

-In 2009, according to the South Korean Environment Ministry, 1,374 bears were raised at 74 farms across South Korea.
+According to the South Korean Environment Ministry, 1,374 bears were raised at 74 farms across South Korea as of 2009.
 In South Korea, it is legal to keep bears for bile and bears older than 10 years old can be harvested for their paws and organs.
-In 2012, the number of bears in South Korean farms have risen to about 1,600.
+In 2022, the number of bears on South Korean farms had declined to 322 animals in 20 farms.
+Project Moon Bear, a South Korean nongovernmental organization (NGO) has been campaigning to end bear farming in the country.
+In 2022, the South Korean government, associations of bear farmers, and NGOs announced a joint declaration to end bear farming by 2026.